frederik-kilpinen/Exam2021-DM-ASDS2/text/exam_project.md

 Barberá, P. (2015). _Birds of the same feather tweet together: Bayesian ideal point estimation using Twitter data_.
 Political analysis, 23(1), 76-91.

 <a id="4">[4]</a>
-Birkland, T. A. (1998).
-Focusing events, mobilization, and agenda setting.
+Birkland, T. A. (1998). *Focusing events, mobilization, and agenda setting*.
 Journal of public policy, 53-74.

 <a id="5">[5]</a>
-Boin, A., 't Hart, P., & McConnell, A. (2009).
-Crisis exploitation: political and policy impacts of framing contests.
+Boin, A., 't Hart, P., & McConnell, A. (2009). *Crisis exploitation: political and policy impacts of framing contests*.
 Journal of European public policy, 16(1), 81-106.